 Before you go any further, take the time to go through the process of finding the right audience — the people who are the best fit for your products or services.
 This will improve each and every step you take throughout the life of your business and will help you identify your niche to improve future marketing efforts.

 If you don’t have a specific product in mind, start with something you care about.
 Are you passionate about small business owners?
 Do you love working with kids?
 Are you a car lover drawn to fellow car enthusiasts?

-Once you’ve chosen your audience, identify their problems or needs.
+Once you’ve chosen your target market, identify their problems or needs.
 Do they need clothes with a better, more comfortable fit?
 Are they searching for a solution to reduce stress?
 Are they looking for ways to connect with people who share their interests?

 Here are a few ways you can get to know your audience:

 And remember to listen to what your target audience has to say!
-The better you understand their motivation, the better you can serve them.
+The better you understand their motivations, the better you can serve them.
 See even more tips for choosing an audience.

 2. Choose your products

 The next step is to decide what, exactly, you want to sell.
 Here are just a few online business ideas:

-- Digital products: These are items that are delivered online without a physical format, like eBooks, music, online courses, membership programs, and workout videos.
+- Digital products: These are items that are delivered online without a physical format, like eBooks, music, design templates, and workout videos.
 Digital products are scalable and typically have low startup costs and minimal ongoing production costs.
 Toontrack, for instance, sells downloadable sounds and digital tools for musicians and music engineers.

 - Services: These are tasks that are performed for clients without any physical component.
-Examples include coaching, consulting, graphic design, event planning, hotel bookings, and interior design.
-You perform these services virtually, or in-person.
+Examples include coaching, consulting, graphic design, event planning, and interior design.
+You can perform these services virtually, or in-person.
 Gorilla Printing is a great example, selling printing services directly from their online store.
 Clients can choose a printing format, — sign, flag, banner, etc. — add their information, upload their design, and pay for the service all in the same place.
 See why service-based businesses should sell online.

-Keep in mind that your business doesn’t have to choose one of these five options — some of the most successful online stores break the mold.
-Rather than manufacturing or handcrafting their own products, Kawaii curates the best cute items from Japan and packs them into themed boxes.
+Keep in mind that your online business doesn’t have to choose one of these five options — some of the most successful stores break the mold.
+Rather than manufacturing or handcrafting their own products, Kawaii Box curates the best cute items from Japan and packs them into themed boxes.